H307, third floor of the Humanities Building

 - 1993-2002: Lecturer/Senior Lecturer, University of Wales, Aberystwyth

-- HI3H6 Postwar: Aftermaths of World War II (undergraduate final-year Special Subject module)
+- HI3H6 Postwar: Aftermaths of World War II (UG final-year Special Subject module)

-- The Good Occupation: Americans Soldiers and the Hazards of Peace (Harvard University Press; November 2016), 386pp; shortlisted for the 2017 PEN Hessell-Tiltman Prize
+- The Good Occupation: Americans Soldiers and the Hazards of Peace (Harvard University Press; November 2016: Japanese translation 2019), 386pp; shortlisted for the 2017 PEN Hessell-Tiltman Prize

 - The Media at War (Basingstoke: Palgrave/Macmillan, 2011) 336pp [2nd edition]